pusher/chatkit-server-go/README.md

     $ go get pusher/chatkit-server-go

+## Getting Started

+Please refer to the /example directory.

 ## Tests

     $ go test -v -cover

-## Examples

-Please refer to the /example directory.

 ## Documentation

 Available in the [Pusher Docs](https://docs.pusher.com/chatkit/overview/).

+## License

+This code is free to use under the terms of the MIT license.
+Please refer to LICENSE.md for more information.